ipfs-shipyard/ipfs-primer/README.md

 # Contributors

-This primer was created by @flyingzumwalt
+This primer was created by @flyingzumwalt.
 The contents of these tutorials were initially pulled from documentation in the [ipfs website](https://github.com/ipfs/website/tree/49b7cc4cd170138388012c70ff6087b14111c1f0/content/pages/docs) and [ipfs examples](https://github.com/ipfs/examples) git repositories.

 Contributors to those original docs included
 * @whyrusleeping